This is how you slash your printing bill

 Nevertheless, it can be hard to justify purchasing new equipment — let alone something as decidedly unsexy as a printer — particularly if your existing hardware still works.

-PageWide can offer as much as 40 percent lower cost-per-page than your standard color printer, thanks to its overall efficiency.
+PageWide can offer as much as 40% lower cost per page than your standard color printer, thanks to its overall efficiency.

 PageWide technology has eliminated the need for a fuser, which is essential for toner-based printers, and has fewer moving parts overall.